-The Fire TV isn’t our first device we’ve bought from Amazon.
-We also have two Amazon Fire TV Sticks and both still work great.
-As you’ll see in my Amazon Fire TV review, it’s very similar to the Fire Stick but does offer several upgrades that make it worth a consideration given the right circumstance.
+We also have two Fire TV Sticks, but the Cube is an upgrade of that.
+As you’ll see in our Amazon Fire TV review, it’s very similar to the dongle but offers several upgrades that make it worth a consideration under the right circumstance.

-The Amazon Fire TV is incredibly easy to get up and running within a few minutes.
-As you can see from the picture below, here’s what comes with the Amazon Fire TV:
+The Fire TV is incredibly easy to set up and can be done within a few minutes.
+As you can see from the picture below, here’s what comes with the device:

 - Voice remote